fred6/jackanapes/eucalg/index.md

 Let's start with a simple example, 21 and 15.
 We can visualize 21 as seven groups of 3, and 15 as five groups of 3:

 ![](21_15.png)

+The euclidean algorithm says this: if we take as many 15's out of 21 as we can, the remainder will be some number of groups of 3.